 A spamtrap is something used by ISPs (Internet Service Providers) to identify and filter-out spam emailers.
-They take the form of email addresses, that the ISPs know shouldn’t be receiving emails.
+It’s a way to test your email list hygiene best practices.

 How do spamtraps work?

 When an email is sent to a spamtrap, it demonstrates to the ISPs that the sender could be a potential spammer.
 This is because the ISPs know that the email address in question is either:

 A) an old email address which is no longer in use (and therefore should be removed from your lists) known as a recycled spamtrap

 B) an email address that’s been set-up with the sole purpose of catching email senders out, known as a pure spamtrap (the worst kind for your sender reputation!)

 Continuous sending to spam traps indicates that you either don’t keep on top of your mailing list hygiene regularly enough, or that you may have collected some of the email addresses that you’ve sent via a non-best-practice method.